ProgrammerMichaelWong/Kaggle/README.md

-# Kaggle
+# Competitions
-This repository contains notebooks for some Kaggle competitions.
+This repository contains notebooks for some data science competitions.